stat545ubc-2021/mda-Tabitha-kdy/README.md

 **Milestone 3 Summary:**

-The files Kennedy_Tabitha_3.Rmd, Kennedy_Tabitha_3.md, and the folder 'output' are the third and final in a series of deliverables for STAT 545A's Mini Data Analysis Assignment.
+The files Kennedy_Tabitha_3.Rmd, Kennedy_Tabitha_3.md, and the folder *output* are the third and final in a series of deliverables for STAT 545A's Mini Data Analysis Assignment.
 Building off the work from Milestone 2, the goal of the third deliverable is for students to become familiar with the following concepts (as seen on STAT 545A website):
 1. Manipulating special data types in R: factors and/or dates and times.
 2. Fitting a model object to your data, and extract a result.
 3. Reading and writing data as separate files.